 Symptoms are similar to those previously described for the MPNs and include hepatosplenomegaly.
 White cell counts and platelet counts are typically increased.
 Red cell counts are variable.
 Bone marrow findings include increased megakaryocyte proliferation with variable hypercellularity in granulocytic or erythrocytic cell lines.
 Increasing bone marrow fibrosis can occur with the progression of the disease.
 There are no defined cytogenetic or molecular abnormalities associated with this MPN category.

-By examining follow-up peripheral blood and bone marrow samples, it can be possible to more accurately diagnose the patients into one of the specific categories, which allows for better treatment regimens.
+By examining follow-up peripheral blood and bone marrow samples, it is possible to more accurately classify the patient's MPN, which allows for better treatment regimens.